tim0g/timog.org/content/posts/gradations daihei shibata/index.md

 Gradations are generally soothing, except for the one about the curry rice.
 There are people who mix their curry with their rice and those that like a hard boundary between the white rice and the brown stew.

-I'm on the latter camp; I *want* hard boundaries when curry rice is concerned.
+I'm on the latter camp; I *want* hard boundaries on my plate of curry rice.